 5: Collect and optimize

 How are your native ads performing?
-You need to know early and often, not just after the campaign has ended.
+You need to know this early and often, not just after the campaign has ended.
 You need to keep track of performance during the campaign and optimize it frequently to maximize the results.

-If you collect data and optimize your content accordingly, you have a better chance of reaching – and even surpassing – your goals.
+If you collect data and optimize your content accordingly, you'll have a better chance of reaching - and even surpassing - your goals.
 That way you can ensure that your native advertising efforts reach their full potential.